Anthony Rice-Perttunen's Mt. Mather Base Camp

 Me and Music?

-Yes, it is true: I’m also a singer/songwriter, arranger, recording producer and composer.
-I’ve composed in a wide variety of styles and genres from bluegrass to avantgarde, for string quartets and sequenced synthesizers.
-At left is a picture of me and one of my more precious instruments.
+Yes, I’m also a composer, singer/songwriter, arranger and recording producer.
+I’ve composed in a wide variety of styles and idioms from bluegrass to avantgarde, for orchestras and sequenced synthesizers.
+At left is a picture of me from 24 years ago holding one of my more precious instruments.

-I’ve played for 51 years (self-taught the first nine).
-I began music study at U. Alaska, Fairbanks in 1979.
-There, in the spring of 1980, I first heard classical guitar ‘wunderkind’ Eliot Fisk in concert.
+I’ve played for 54 years (self-taught the first 9).
+I began study at U. Alaska, Fairbanks in 1979, then began three years of study at Aspen’s Summer Music festival.

-Over the next seven years I wrote (music and plays), arranged, recorded and produced for a friend’s album, conducted chamber and church ensembles, performed a dizzying variety of styles of music and produced dramatic works commissioned for theater productions, dance companies, for film and video, choral and instrumental ensembles in major cities in California, Colorado, New York, Pennsylvania and Alaska.
-I got to session and even gig on a couple of occasions with some of Philly’s finest.
-The photo at right was taken in 1994.
+In subsequent years I wrote (music and plays), arranged, recorded and produced for friends’ albums, conducted chamber and church ensembles, performed a dizzying variety of music styles, produced dramatic works commissioned for theater productions, dance companies, for film and video, choral and instrumental ensembles in major cities in California, Colorado, New York, Pennsylvania and Alaska.
+I got to session and even gig on a couple of occasions with some of Philly’s and NYC’s finest.
+The photo at right is from 1994.
+A 13 year sabbatical followed, during which I grew up, released a few counter-productive stories, got married, moved to New York, worked at IBM, lost a sister to cancer, got divorced, landing in New Mexico.
+I wondered whether I could recover my passion for making music for music’s sake.

 Performing in Philadelphia around 1994.